Muladhara

 The root chakra forms the foundation for all other chakras, housing kundalini energy in its coiled, potential form.

-When it is activated and in balance, you operate from a sense of security because you feel that you are genuinely supported in all that you do.
+When this chakra is activated and in balance, you will notice that you are operating from a sense of security because you feel that you are genuinely supported in all that you do.
+You’ll come across as stable, calm, and grounded.
+Easy to be around.
+Confident but not arrogant.

 Without activation of the powerful first chakra, the upper chakras are likely to come out of whack.

-Location Base of the spine
+Location: Base of the spine

-Color Red
+Color: Red

-Seed Sound (Bija Mantra) LAM
+Seed Sound (Bija Mantra): LAM

-Element earth
+Element: earth

 - one’s foundation